subhajit-abinbev/tsai_assignment_8/README.md

 ## 📋 Project Overview

 This project implements a ResNet-56 architecture from scratch to classify images from the CIFAR-100 dataset.
-The model achieves **73.68% test accuracy** after 100 epochs of training with optimal hyperparameters found using Learning Rate Finder.
+The model achieves **73.84% highest test accuracy** after 100 epochs of training with optimal hyperparameters found using Learning Rate Finder.

 ## 🎯 Targets